gfarrell/dotfiles/readme.md

 don't really use gestures anymore, so this is unused.
 DEPRECATING.

-linux-scripts: various linux scripts go in here, including things which liare more ke systemd services which run continuously (like backups), liand things I run discretely.
+linux-scripts: various linux scripts go in here, including things which are more ke systemd services which run continuously (like backups), and things I run discretely.

 [(neo)mutt](https://neomutt.org/): I use neomutt instead of mutt as my mail client.
 Not *all* the configuration is yet in here as I need to